williamdemeo/cs370-fall2022/homework/README.md

 ## Homework

-Homework assignments should be submitted on [Gradescope][].
+Homework assignments must be submitted on [Gradescope][].

-The [Gradescope][] page for this class is [here](https://www.gradescope.com/courses/441050).

 The pdf files here are provided merely for the convenience of students, for practice or study purposes.
 They may not be used as a substitute for submitting homework on Gradescope.

+## Gradescope Entry Code

+The [Gradescope][] page for this class is [here](https://www.gradescope.com/courses/441050).

+Students can self-enroll in Gradescope using the following

+**Entry Code** RZ53ZD

 ### Homework Solutions